neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ![](/guides/images/chatbot-astro-postgres-llamaindex/7dc7a5ea-e593-40a0-adb3-f9519536bdea.png)

-You are now done with creating an ECS Service in your ECS Cluster.
+You are now done creating an ECS Service in your ECS Cluster.
 Let's move on to creating access keys for IAM users for your account.

 ### Create Access Keys for IAM users